zhangxiaoyingying/Image-Matching/README.md

 image process

-This Project is about image processing, and the key is image matching or iamge registration. it uses key algorthism SURF/SIFT/FAST/BRISK/ORB.
+This Project is about image processing, and the key is image matching or iamge registration. it uses key algorithms such as SURF/SIFT/FAST/BRISK/ORB.